 For years now I have made homemade gifts for my friends and relatives.
 I really didn't have a lot of $$ to put into them, just some time and careful planning.
 A few of the things I have done in the past are: Painted sweatshirts, crosstiched items like t-shirts, sweats, etc and also matted and framed in an inexpensive frame.
 I have for many years fixed tins w/ cookies, fudge,and other tasty treats in them for friends and family also.
 Baked breads with the colored plastic wrap, tied w/ ribbons is also an easy idea and it smells good too.
 Pictures of you framed make a nice present to grandparents since they don't have to go and buy a new frame for your new picture.
 There are several good ideas about making christmas gifts around.
 You just really have to take the time and imagination to come up with some of them.
 I hope this helps some.

 Use Magazines for Inspiration

-It's amazing that we spend so much time in a library and forget all the information available.
+It's amazing that as college students we spend so much time in a library and forget all the information available.
 You may want to go back to the library and search for relevant books and periodicals.
 Or find someone that subscribes to Martha Stewart's Living, Sunset, or other home/hobby magazines (your library may carry some).
 These usually have great and inexpensive projects (Living usually has great projects that can be done much cheaper than as done in the mag.).

 DG in Albuquerque, NM